 All student teachers will attend an orientation to student teaching meeting to receive formal confirmation of their placements, contingent upon meeting ALL department and college requirements.
 Notification of this meeting will be sent/posted regarding date, time, and place by the coordinator.
 Attendance at this session is MANDATORY in order to student teach.
-Fall meeting: first week of August.
+Fall meeting: third or fourth week of July.
 Spring meeting: first week of December.

-To receive credit for student teaching, the student must register for the appropriate student teaching course through Northeastern's formal registration procedures.
+Students must register for the appropriate student teaching course through Northeastern's formal registration procedures.